 We’re going to teach you a fairly fool proof way to ensure the liquor is flowing and a good time is had by all.

-Get those RSVPs so you know the numbers you’re dealing with.
+Firstly, when deciding how much booze to buy, get those RSVPs so you know the numbers you’re dealing with.
 How many people are coming exactly?
 And are any of them pregnant, on the wagon or outright teetotallers?
 Minus these from your total (but remember to have non-alcoholic beverages on hand).

 Decide how long you want the party to go on for.
 Generally, guests will have two drinks in the first hour, then a drink an hour after that.
 Of course you’ll have heavier drinkers, but you’ll have lighter ones too, so it should balance out.
 Your drinks total will therefore be as follows: